aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 pass tls $HOME_NET any -> any any (tls.sni; content:"www.example.com"; startswith; nocase; endswith; flow:to_server; msg:"pass rules do not alert/log"; sid:202501053;)

 # Custom Default Block Rules
-# Use this instead of firwall policy default actions like "Drop Established" or "Drop All"
+# Use this instead of firewall policy default actions like "Drop Established" or "Drop All"
 # Block and log any egress traffic not already allowed above

 reject tls $HOME_NET any -> any any (ssl_state:client_hello; flow:to_server; msg:"Default Egress HTTPS Reject"; sid:999991;)
 reject http $HOME_NET any -> any any (msg:"Default Egress HTTP Reject"; flow:to_server; sid:999992;)
 reject tcp $HOME_NET any -> any any (app-layer-protocol:!tls; app-layer-protocol:!http; msg:"Default Egress TCP Reject"; flow:to_server; sid:999993;)